jaymzh/sugarjar/README.md

 ![subfeature-smartlog screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-smartlog.png)

-This is simple.
+As you can see, `mynewthing` is derived from `main`, and `dependentnewthing` is derived from `mynewthing`.

 Now lets make a different feature stack:

 ![subfeature-part2 screenshot](https://github.com/jaymzh/sugarjar/blob/main/images/subfeature-part2.png)